-The department Field Auditors perform a number of functions related to the unemployment insurance program.
-These functions include examining employment records for the purpose of establishing an employer's unemployment and health care contribution liability, checking on unreported wages that are holding up payment of unemployment benefits, conducting compliance audits, collecting unreturned UI forms and investigating allegations of fraudulent or inappropriate unemployment claims.
+The Department Field Auditors perform a number of functions related to the unemployment insurance program.
+These functions include examining employment records for the purpose of establishing an employer's unemployment and health care contribution liability, checking on unreported wages that are holding up payment of unemployment benefits, conducting compliance audits, collecting unreturned UI forms, and investigating allegations of fraudulent or inappropriate unemployment benefit claims.
 The compliance audits verify the status of individuals as employees and the designation of payments as wages to insure proper payment of unemployment taxes.

 Each Field Auditor carries a picture ID card for identification.
-Field auditors can be reached at many of the Resource Centers listed on the inside back cover, or by contacting the department's Administrative Office at (802) 828-4344.
+Field Auditors can be reached at many of the Career Resource Centers listed on the inside back cover or by contacting the Department's Central Office at (802) 828-4344.